 Since Heap is a balanced binary tree (or almost complete binary tree), insertion complexity for heap is O(logn).
 Also, complexity to get minimum in a min heap is O(logn) because removal of root node causes a call to heapify (after removing the first element from the array) to maintain the heap tree property.
 But a heap cannot be used for the above purpose as the question says – insert an element if it is not already present.
 For a heap, we cannot find out in O(logn) if an element is present or not.
 Thanks to the game for providing the correct solution.

 5. A circularly linked list is used to represent a Queue.
 A single variable p is used to access the Queue.
 To which node should p point such that both the operations enQueue and deQueue can be performed in constant time?
 (GATE 2004)

 a) rear node

 c) not possible with a single pointer

-Answer is not “(b) front node”, as we can not get rear from front in O(1), but if p is rear we can implement both enQueue and deQueue in O(1) because from rear we can get front in O(1).
+The answer is not “(b) front node”, as we can not get rear from the front in O(1), but if p is rear we can implement both enQueue and deQueue in O(1) because from rear we can get front in O(1).
 Below are sample functions.
-Note that these functions are just sample are not working.
+Note that these functions are just sample and are not working.
 Code to handle base cases is missing.